raghibmohd01/ConnectFour/README.md

 # ConnectFour
-This project i have done in my training  as  final project assignment at internshala.
+During my training at Internshala, I developed a version of the classic game, Connect Four.

-Connect Four is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
-The pieces fall straight down, occupying the next available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs
+Connect Four is a strategic two-player game where each participant selects a color and alternately drops colored discs into a vertically suspended grid with seven columns and six rows.
+The discs fall straight down, filling the lowest available slot in the chosen column.
+The primary goal of the game is to be the first player to align four of their discs in a row—horizontally, vertically, or diagonally.